Mayyar7/Face-Detector-/README.md

 # Face-Detector-
-Using Haar Detector with OpenCV and Python
+A basic face detector function to detect human faces using the Haar Detector of OpenCV in Python.